 There’s no doubt about it, we do a lot of walking in Hong Kong, (which makes it easy to hit your daily step count!).
 With all the steep slopes and crowded streets, it’s almost a workout.
-So why not take some time out for yourself and head for a massage – we can assure you, your aching feet will thank you!
+So why not take some time out for yourself and head for a massage, especially now that the spas are open again!
+Trust us, your aching feet will thank you.

 Read more: The Best Spas In Hong Kong